THE EARLY YEARS

-the early years – central market, amerah, teh tarik and borrowed guitars
+the central market, amerah, teh tarik and borrowed guitars

-In 1990, Joe started a band with his friends who were living and hanging-out at an apartment in Jalan Scott, Brickfields.
-They were ex-Rator bassist Ogy, guitarist Bart Rulshah and Che Mat on drums.
-The band was called as “Carburetor Dung”, a name taken from the title of a book collecting the writing of music critic Lester Bangs called Psychotic Reactions & Carburetor Dung.
+In 1990, Joe Kidd started a band with his friends who were living or hanging-out at an apartment in Jalan Scott, Brickfields, Kuala Lumpur.
+The guys were ex-RATOR bassist Ogy, a promising solo guitarist Bart Rulshah and Che Mat on drums; Joe tried his hands on the other guitar and vocals.

 Carburetor Dung MK I ’91-’95

-Fendi – bass/vocals, Azreen – guitar/vocals and Joe Mechanic – drums.
+There was a young band which started out as STORMFISH in late 1991, featuring Fendi – bass, Azreen – guitar/vocals and Joe Mechanic – drums.

-Later Joe Mechanic was replaced by Adam, an old friend of Fendi’s from Taiping.
-Main practice room was Amerah Studio in Ampang Park, the jam studio of choice for the KL scene then.
+Later, Joe Mechanic was replaced by Adam, an old friend of Fendi’s from Taiping.
+Their main practice room was Hellions at Medan Mara or Amerah Studio in Pertama Complex; the jam studios of choice for the KL scene then.

 Joe – guitar/vocals, Fendi – bass/vocals and Shahlan – drums.

 They carried on as a 3-piece before getting A.R.T.’s guitarist Shahfari on lead guitar.
-By late 1992, Infectious Maggots / ABC… Dead guitarist Lan Bear joined as drummer while Shahlan became the vocalist.
+By late 1992, INFECTIOUS MAGGOTS & ABC… DEAD’s guitarist Lan Bear joined as drummer, while Shahlan became the vocalist.

-This line-up recorded a song in January 1993 at FGM Studios for the Sonic Asylum compilation, A Circle Of Friends.
-(This song never end up in the actual release due to the band signing to VSP for two albums in early 1993.)
+This line-up recorded a song (You’re A Problem) in January 1993 at FGM Studios for the Sonic Asylum compilation, A Circle Of Friends.
+(This song never end up in the actual release due to CD signing to VSP for two albums in early 1993.)

-Carburetor Dung recorded their first album in late June to early July 1993.
+CARBURETOR DUNG recorded their first album at the King’s Studios in late June to early July 1993.

 NOTE: VSP put out a flyer on the band when they were going to release the album: go here to see it

-Later that month Lan Bear and Shahfari left the the band and were immediately replaced by two new members who were actually veterans of the local scene: Lee (ex-The Pilgrims / Hijrah) and Ollie (then ex-Silent Death and ZAF).
-Shahlan ditched the singing and turned to playing guitar.
+Later that month Lan Bear and Shahfari left the the band and were immediately replaced by two new members who were actually veterans of the local scene: Lee (ex-THE PILGRIMS/HIJRAH) and Ollie (then ex-SILENT DEATH and ZAF).
+Shahlan ditched the singing and returned to playing guitar.

 >> Carburetor Dung: Brief History